 - Gender in Agriculture

-For more information on what we are looking for and how to submit a proposal, please visit the ICED event website.
+For more information on the agenda, speakers, side events, and registration information, please visit the ICED event website.